yxlin/ddModel/README.md

 ## 🔎 How Does `ddModel` Compare to `HDDM` and `fastdm`?
-If you’ve worked with other diffusion model toolkits, you might wonder how ddModel fits in.
+If you’ve worked with other diffusion model toolkits, you might wonder how `ddModel` fits in.
 Here’s a quick comparison:

 - Language & Workflow Integration
-  - HDDM: Python-based Bayesian modelling using PyMC; powerful but requires a Python workflow.
+  - `HDDM`: Python-based Bayesian modelling using PyMC; powerful but requires a Python workflow.
-  - `fastdm`-dm: Stand-alone C++ executable; very fast, but limited R integration and less flexible parameter mapping.
+  - `fastdm`: Stand-alone C++ executable; very fast, but limited R integration and less flexible parameter mapping.
-  - `ddModel`: Native R + C++ (via RcppArmadillo), integrates seamlessly with R packages like ggdmc for hierarchical inference and DE-MCMC sampling.
+  - `ddModel`: Native R + C++ (via RcppArmadillo), integrates seamlessly with R packages like `ggdmc` for hierarchical inference and DE-MCMC sampling.

 - Flexibility
   - `ddModel` supports global, condition-wise, and subject-wise parameter specifications.